 N and L rose to the fading sounds of the crickets as they vowed to pursue their outcome at the crack of Dawn.

 Not that it was a matter of life and death, but the reflection zone was a binary trap in which no contradictions could be tolerated, only opposed with resolution.
 Paradoxes were anomalies, strange exceptions to the arbitrary rules of narrative ploys designed to explicate reason for profit.
 All identity could do was perform a social function.
-A function was despite identity, but its signifiers were unremarkable facts and could easily be made subject to incendiary memes.
+A function was despite identity, but its signifiers were unremarkable facts and could easily be made into incendiary memes.

 The rogue capitalist was a numbers guy.
 In his opinion, the proposed solution to make science more economical lay in the ability to control outcomes.